KimLizCass/Blog/content/posts/fitbit-experience/index.md

 So, we have a satisfactory program with which to write our code.
 Here come the complaints, for it was not an especially smooth process completing the project and having it appear on the app store.

-There is no streamlined way with which to move the project from the editor to the submission page; it was a download-reupload sort of thing.
+There is no streamlined way with which to move the project from the editor to the submission page; in order to upload your app to the gallery submissions, you had to download a zipfile, and reupload it to a separate location.
 Not the end of the world but certainly a pain once there became multiple versions of the app.
 It became imperative keeping the different versions organised.
 And then we come to the submissions page.

 ![](./dsada.png)